AshganAdel/Fawry-Internship-Terraform-assignment/README.md

 ## Terraform Workflow & Commands
 Terraform follows a declarative workflow, where you describe your desired infrastructure state, and Terraform makes it happen.
 The standard workflow includes the following steps:
-1. Terraform init:
+### 1. terraform init:
-   Initializes the working directory, Configures backend and downloads required provider plugins and modules. bash terraform init
+   Initializes the working directory, Configures backend and downloads required provider plugins and modules.<br>
+### 2. terraform plan:
+   Creates an execution plan, showing what actions Terraform will take without making actual changes.